StanfordLegion/regent-lang.org/index.md

 {% highlight regent %}
 import "regent"

--- Define a simple struct type with two fields. struct point { x : float, y : float }
+struct point { x : float, y : float } -- A simple struct with two fields.

 -- Define 4 tasks.
 Ignore the task bodies for the moment; the behavior of each -- task is soundly described by its declaration.
 Note that each declaration